 Camden market is easily reached by tube, being about 10 minutes away on the Northern line and it has a real village vibe to the place.
-The canal is great to walk around and it’s an amazing place to get street food.
+The canal is great to walk around, there’s loads of quirky market stalls with unique things to buy and it’s an amazing place to get street food.
 If you have teenagers like me you’ll know to go where great food is!

-Also check out Portobello Road Market (pictured), Covent Garden and Oxford Street for more shopping.
+Also check out Portobello Road Market, Covent Garden and Oxford Street for more shopping.